Skip to content

 TL;DR

-- GEO (Generative Engine Optimization) is optimizing content to be cited by AI answer engines — ChatGPT, Perplexity, Google AI Overviews, and Bing Copilot.
+• GEO (Generative Engine Optimization) is optimizing content so AI answer engines cite it — ChatGPT, Perplexity, Google AI Overviews, Bing Copilot.

-- AI engines favour clear, factual, well-structured passages they can lift verbatim — not keyword-stuffed marketing copy.
+• AI engines lift clear, factual, well-structured passages verbatim — not keyword-stuffed marketing copy.

-- Use question-style headings, give the direct answer in the first sentence, and back claims with specific numbers.
+• Use question-style headings, answer in the first sentence, and back every claim with specific numbers.

-- Make your content crawlable (server-rendered HTML), add structured data, and keep an llms.txt if you want to guide AI crawlers.
+• Make content crawlable (server-rendered HTML), add structured data, and keep an llms.txt if you want to steer AI crawlers.

-- Being the source other sites cite — and getting mentioned across the web — raises your odds of being the answer.
+• Be the source other sites cite, and get mentioned across the web — both raise your odds of being the answer.

 What is GEO (Generative Engine Optimization)?

-GEO is the practice of structuring content so that AI answer engines surface and cite it.
-Where classic SEO optimizes for a ranked list of blue links, GEO optimizes for the synthesized answer a model generates — and for being one of the sources it names.
+GEO structures content so AI answer engines surface and cite it.
+Classic SEO optimizes for a ranked list of blue links; GEO optimizes for the synthesized answer a model generates — and for being one of the sources it names.
 The closely related term AEO (Answer Engine Optimization) means the same thing in practice.

-This matters because user behaviour is shifting.
-People increasingly ask ChatGPT, Perplexity, or Google’s AI Overviews a question and act on the synthesized answer without clicking through.
+User behaviour is shifting.
+People ask ChatGPT, Perplexity, or Google’s AI Overviews a question and act on the synthesized answer without ever clicking through.
 If your SaaS isn’t in that answer, you’re invisible to that user — even if you rank #1 in the traditional results below it.

 How do AI engines choose what to cite?

-There’s no single ranking signal, but the patterns are consistent across engines.
-They favour passages that are easy to extract and trust:
+There’s no single ranking signal, but the patterns hold across engines.
+They favour passages that are easy to extract and easy to trust:

-- Clarity: a self-contained passage that answers the question without needing surrounding context.
+• Clarity: a self-contained passage that answers the question without leaning on surrounding context.

-- Specificity: concrete numbers, names, and definitions outperform vague claims.
+• Specificity: concrete numbers, names, and definitions beat vague claims.

-- Structure: clear headings, short paragraphs, lists, and tables are easier to parse and quote.
+• Structure: clear headings, short paragraphs, lists, and tables parse and quote more easily.

-- Authority and corroboration: claims echoed across multiple reputable sources are more likely to be cited.
+• Authority and corroboration: a claim echoed across several reputable sources gets cited more often.

-- Freshness: recently updated content signals reliability for time-sensitive topics.
+• Freshness: recently updated content signals reliability on time-sensitive topics.

 How do you make a page quotable?

 Write for passage-level extraction.
-A model rarely quotes a whole page — it lifts a sentence or paragraph.
-Engineer each section so that any one passage stands on its own:
+A model rarely quotes a whole page — it lifts a sentence or a paragraph.
+Build each section so any single passage stands on its own:

-- Use question-style headings that match how people ask (“How much does X cost?”, “Is X cookieless?”).
+1. Write question-style headings that match how people ask — “How much does X cost?”, “Is X cookieless?”.

-- Answer in the first sentence under the heading, then elaborate — the inverted-pyramid style models love.
+2. Answer in the first sentence under each heading, then elaborate — the inverted-pyramid style models love.

-- Replace adjectives with numbers: “30% recurring commission” not “great commissions”.
+3. Swap adjectives for numbers: “30% recurring commission”, not “great commissions”.

-- Add a TL;DR or key-takeaways block at the top so the whole page is summarizable at a glance.
+4. Add a TL;DR or key-takeaways block up top so the whole page summarizes at a glance.

-- Include a real FAQ section — question/answer pairs map directly onto how engines retrieve answers.
+5. Include a real FAQ section — question/answer pairs map straight onto how engines retrieve answers.

 The first-sentence rule